linnykoleh/Spring/Notes.md

   similar to functionality found in Spring's <aop:aspectj-autoproxy> XML element.
 - To enable `@AspectJ` support with Java `@Configuration` add the `@EnableAspectJAutoProxy` annotation
 - When using the `@EnableAspectJAutoProxy` annotation, the `aspectjweaver.jar` library from AspectJ needs to be on the classpath.
+- AOP is not the part of spring core container.

 ```java
 @Configuration
 @EnableAspectJAutoProxy